andyatkinson/notify-me/README.md

 Local Installation
 ==================
-Locally sqlite is used.
-It may be installed already on your system, to install the Ruby gem for sqlite, I specified the ARCHFLAGS option.
+Locally sqlite is used as the database.
+Sqlite is probably installed already, but you may need to install the ruby gem for it.
+Check the output of `gem list` and see if it is installed.
+If it is not installed, install the ruby gem for sqlite.
+I specified the ARCHFLAGS option on my machine:

     $ sudo env ARCHFLAGS="-arch i386" gem install sqlite3-ruby

 Then from there, install the Sinatra framework if you don't have it already, and the other dependencies.
+You can install the dependencies with the following command.

-    $ gem install sinatra sequel sinatra-sequel
+    $ gem install sinatra sinatra-sequel haml

 Running the application locally
 ===============================
+To run the application locally, just run the following command.
+If you want the changes to get reloaded automatically, install the shotgun gem `gem install shotgun` and run the app this way instead: `shotgun notify_me.rb`.

     $ ruby -rubygems notify_me.rb